saloni-rane/AED_Assignment1/README.md

 - email address
 - Photo

- Validations are given for the following fields for the Employee -Age- Cannot be negative & Between 18 to 99
-- Start Date - Should be in the format mm/dd/yyyy -Email Adress- in standard form as abc@gmail.com

- Photo can be viewed of selected Employee on the View Interface
+ Validations are given for the above mentioned fields for the Employee profile validity.
+Also, Photo can be viewed of selected Employee on the View Interface